juei-dev/adsbmonitor/README.md

 Nov 22, 2021:
   - Added paging to stats display part and a new page with maximum values of distance, altitude, gs, tas, climb and descent during the session instead of just stats gauges.
 Also some bugfixes.
   - Added new page to stats display with top 10 companies and number of their flights during the session.
+  - Modified stats display company top to top 12 instead of just 10.
+Also added download -button to stats display.